FLAMES p2 Tutorial

 So for this OB we enter:

 GS=11.1; FACB=12.3,12.2,13.5,12.9; HA=+/-4h; S/N=20 @ 570nm

-And we can check that the OB conforms to the rules by clicking the Check button, next to the Exec.
-Time button in the OB tool bar.
+Now we can check that the OB conforms to the rules by clicking the Check button in the button bar across the top of the window, just under the orange bar.
 The check indicates 7 warnings, but no errors, so the OB is observable!
 We should probably check and if possible resolve all the warnings, but for the purposes of this tutorial, we will press on...

-Finding charts, see the guidelines here, must be attached directly to the OBs.
-Select the Finding Charts tab, click the blue Upload Finding Charts button and select the pre-prepared jpeg file(s) in the file chooser (you can download the two finding charts file used in this tutorial from INS file 1 FC and INS file 2 FC).
-Once successfully uploaded to the ESO database, they will be displayed in the p2 window.
+It is alos possible to upload your own finding charts, see the guidelines here.
+Click the blue Upload Finding Charts button (to the left of the blue Generate Finding Charts button) and select the pre-prepared jpeg file(s) in the file chooser (you can download the two finding charts file used in this tutorial from INS file 1 FC and INS file 2 FC).
+Once successfully uploaded to the ESO database, they will also be displayed in the p2 window.

 This completes your first OB!

-This is left as an exercise for the tutorial follower, you can compare your duplicated and modified Group woth the ones in the FLAMES tutorial folder.
+This is left as an exercise for the tutorial follower, you can compare your duplicated and modified Group with the ones in the FLAMES tutorial folder.